0xGeorge/HackTheBox-API/README.md

 - Find if you are connected to VPN successfully
 - Retrieve ProLab progress

 Now utilises v4 API which requires the use of a JWT compared to the API key.
 A command which uses the v4 API will prompt for credentials upon first usage.
-This will authenticate to HackTheBox website and encrypt it and store on disk under the path where the PowerShell module was loaded.
+This will authenticate to HackTheBox website and encrypt it and store on disk (encrypted) under the path where the PowerShell module was loaded.
 Token renewal occurs every 29 days.

 ## Pre-requisites
 - Retrieve HackTheBox API Key (https://www.hackthebox.eu/home/settings)